JANUARY

 International Migrants Day (A/RES/55/93)

-The International Migrants Day is observed annually on December 18th to recognize the contributions and rights of migrants around the world, and to promote policies and actions that support their well-being and protection.
-The day was established by the United Nations General Assembly in 2000 through resolution A/RES/55/93, which recognized the need to protect the rights of migrants and to promote international cooperation in addressing migration issues.
+The International Migrants Day is observed annually on December 18th.
+It recognizes the contributions and rights of migrants around the world and promotes policies and actions that support their well-being and protection.
+The UN established the day in 2000 through resolution A/RES/55/93, which recognized the need to protect the rights of migrants and promote international cooperation in addressing migration issues.

 International Human Solidarity Day (A/RES/60/209)

-While there is a lot that makes us different, humans all around the world have many basic things in common.
-The Untied Nations seeks to remind us that we are all members of one human family with the annual observance of International Human Solidarity Day on December 20th.
+While every human is unique and many things make us different from one another, humans around the world have many basic things in common.
+The United Nations seeks to remind us that we are all members of one human family with International Human Solidarity Day, which takes place every December 20th.